 Be real, don’t fake- while pitching to media

 A pet peeve of most journalists is that PR professionals are least enthusiastic about their client’s news, but try and fake it as if it is the top headline for the next day!
 Pitch it in the right light, and journalists will be more than happy to take it forward!
 Keep it real, and don’t fake what you don’t believe in.
 Personalise (aka frame) journalist’s pitches to get the best results, for example.

 “Once a PR professional, always a PR professional.”
 Touch base with all your alumni, you need them to be your ex-insiders now looking from outside.
 They could be your best critics, helping you in course correction because they have seen and lived inside your world.
 To broaden horizons, get your alumni back in your active contacts book.
 Interact, meet, network, discuss, there is a lot they can still do for you!

 Create a healthy work-life balance

-Go out, have fun, grab life with both hands and live it to your fullest.
+Go out, have fun, grab life with both hands, and live it to your fullest.
 That is the only way to bring the best of you at your work, day-after-day for the next full year.
-Better time management, focussing and prioritizing will help you keep your clients, as well as your family, happy!
+Better time management, focussing, and prioritizing will help you keep your clients, as well as your family, happy!

 Keep your word for everything you do

 Whether it is your professional or personal matter, your word is your reputation.
 If you make a commitment, fulfill it.
-You should contribute towards growth and the major objective and responsibility on your shoulders is to increase business, or in other words- concentrate on the growth trajectory.
+You should contribute towards the growth and the major objective and responsibility on your shoulders is to increase business, or in other words- concentrate on the growth trajectory.

 In his bestselling book Psycho-Cybernetics, author Dr. Maxwell Maltz says the “human mind takes almost exactly 21 days to adjust to a major life change.”
 Even though his research was originally on traumatic life events, he claims the principle applies “universally” and works just as well on positive changes.